SaadiIftikhar/N26/SecondTask/README.md

 - **Android Studio**: This IDE provides a comprehensive environment for developing and testing Android applications, making it easier to manage the Android SDK and emulator.

 The combination of these technologies ensures that the framework is not only effective in executing tests but also easy to extend and maintain as the application evolves.

 ---

+### Test Execution Report

+A test execution report is attached in the repository at `flows/report.xml`.
+This report provides insights into the test runs, including passed and failed tests, which can be useful for debugging and analysis.

+---